Skelmis/Template-Website/README.md

 ##### Required
 *These must be set for the application to function*

+- `INFISICAL_SLUG`: What environment to use from Infisical
+- `INFISICAL_PROJECT_ID`: What project to use from Infisical
+- `INFISICAL_ID`: What client to use for Infisical
+- `INFISICAL_SECRET`: The client secret for Infisical auth
 - `CSRF_TOKEN` (Infisical): The token to use as the CSRF secret.
 - `SESSION_KEY` (Infisical): Must have a length of 16 (128 bits), 24 (192 bits) or 32 (256 bits) characters.
 Stored as hex.
 - `LOGOO_STREAM` (Infisical): OpenObserve logging stream.